Andy Granda

+Career

-In 2014, he won the gold medal in the men's team event at the Central American and Caribbean Games held in Veracruz, Mexico.
+In 2014, Granda won the gold medal in the men's team event at the Central American and Caribbean Games held in Veracruz, Mexico.
 Four years later, in 2018, he won the gold medal in both the men's +100 kg event and the men's team event at the 2018 Central American and Caribbean Games held in Barranquilla, Colombia.

+He won the gold medal in the men's +100 kg event at the 2019 Pan American Games held in Lima, Peru.